bosniankicks/Kurva-Krome/README.md

 # Capsolver Sponsor

-Alterntaively you may use Capsolver.
+Alternatively you may use Capsolver.
 For more information and to get started, visit the official [Capsolver website](https://www.capsolver.com/).